83rd Guards Rifle Division: Operation Kutuzov

 The German Operation Zitadelle officially ended on July 12, the same day that forces of Western and Bryansk Fronts struck the positions of the 2nd Panzer Army on the north flank of the Oryol salient.
 8th Guards Corps was deployed with the 11th and 83rd Guards in first echelon supported by the 43rd Guards Tank Brigade, the 2nd Guards Heavy Tank Regiment and a self-propelled artillery regiment while the 26th Guards was in second echelon.
 The Corps' attack was to be supported by the 3rd Artillery Division, an artillery regiment, a Guards Mortar regiment and a heavy-calibre artillery brigade.
 The Corps would make its main attack along the Army's right flank in the direction of Belyi Verkh and Obukhovo.

 Following a massive preparatory bombardment 11th Guards Army achieved a deep penetration at the boundary between the German 211th and 293rd Infantry Divisions.
 General Bagramyan committed his mobile forces in the afternoon and advanced about 10–12 km.
 Army Group Center hurriedly brought up the 5th Panzer Division to mount a counterattack in the evening, which was unsuccessful.
-On the morning of July 13 the 8th Guards Corps renewed its attack.
-The 11th Guards Division along with the 43rd Guards Tanks battled in the direction of Staritsa while the 83rd Guards and the 2nd Guards Heavy Tanks advanced toward Ulyanovo, outflanking it from the west and east.
-The German forces, making use of prepared positions, directed powerful interlocking fire and launched repeated counterattacks with tanks and infantry which slowed the Soviet advance.
-A surprise thrust by the 11th Guards from the southeast cleared Staritsa by 1300 hours; this in turn weakened the defenses of Ulyanovo and one rifle regiment of the 83rd Guards, with tank support, broke into it through its western outskirts.
-While the German garrison made every effort to throw this regiment out the rest of the division, backed by most of the 2nd Guards Tanks, launched a powerful attack from the northeast.
-With the village outflanked from two sides it was taken by 1430 hours, its garrison almost completely destroyed.
+On the morning of July 13, the 8th Guards Corps renewed its attack.
+The 11th Guards Division, along with the 43rd Guards Tanks, battled in the direction of Staritsa while the 83rd Guards and the 2nd Guards Heavy Tanks advanced toward Ulyanovo, outflanking it from the west and east.
+The German forces, making use of prepared positions, directed powerful interlocking fire and launched repeated counterattacks with tanks and infantry, which slowed the Soviet advance.
+A surprise thrust by the 11th Guards from the southeast cleared Staritsa by 1300 hours; this in turn weakened the defenses of Ulyanov,o and one rifle regiment of the 83rd Guards, with tank support, broke into it through its western outskirts.
+While the German garrison made every effort to throw this regiment out, the rest of the division, backed by most of the 2nd Guards Tanks, launched a powerful attack from the northeast.
+With the village outflanked from two sides, it was taken by 1430 hours, its garrison almost completely destroyed.